I will never forget that day in Mrs. Brown’s third and fourth grade class (our school was so small, they combined classes).

 When life stops working the way we want it to, what we usually do is add more “TRY” to the mix, thinking that should do the trick.

-Instead, what we end up with is one big WEARY mess.
+Instead, what we end up with is one big STICKY mess.

 Rather, He wants us to acknowledge that the God of the universe lives in us 24/7/365 and exchange our “do it ourselves” attitudes with “God, I’m going to trust in Your supernatural strength within me to do it all through me!”